-Pulse refers to a period of treatment by a magnetic field of at least one magnetic stimulus and time duration of no stimulation, i.e. time duration between two impulses from 45 rise/fall edge to next rise/fall edge.
+Pulse refers to a period of treatment consisted of one magnetic stimulus and time duration of no stimulation, i.e. time duration between two impulses from rise/fall edge to 55 two separate devices. next rise/fall edge; it equals a time period between two switching on/off the switch.

 Repetition rate refers to frequency of firing the pulses; it is derived from the time duration of a pulse.
+It equals to a frequency of switching the switch on.

-Combined treatment refers to a combination of at least two different treatment methods, e.g. application of magnetic field and thermal treatment, application of magnetic field and mechanical treatment, or application of magnetic field with thermal treatment and mechanical treatment.
+Combined treatment refers to a combination of at least two different treatment methods, e.g. application of magnetic field and one or more auxiliary treatments, application of magnetic field and thermal treatment, application of magnetic field and mechanical treatment, or application of 65 optical waves generating device powered by magnetic field magnetic field with thermal treatment and mechanical treatment.

 Hardware panel refers to at least one hardware component used for controlling the optical and/or magnetic treatment.
-55 The hardware panel includes at least one of input interface for inputting treatment parameters by an operator and processing unit for controlling the optical and/or magnetic treatment.
+The hardware panel includes at least one of input interface for inputting treatment parameters by an operator and processing unit for controlling the optical and/or magnetic

-Optical waves refer to UV radiation, visible light, IR 60 radiation, far IR radiation.
-Further optical waves may be coherent and/or non-coherent, monochromatic or polychromatic.
+Optical waves refer to UV radiation, visible light, IR radiation, far IR radiation.
+Further optical waves may be coherent and/or non-coherent, monochromatic or polychro-

-Optical waves generating device refers to laser or laser diode, light emitting diode (LED), electric discharge source, 65 incandescent source, fluorescent source, luminescent source, electroluminescent source etc.
+Optical waves generating device refers to laser or laser diode, light emitting diode (LED), electric discharge source, incandescent source, fluorescent source, luminescent source, electroluminescent source etc.